 Neither we, the trust, the sponsor, the originator nor any other party to the securitization transaction described in this Offering Document is required, or intends, to retain an economic interest in such transaction, or to take any other action with regard to such transaction, in a manner prescribed or contemplated by Regulation (EU) 2017/2402, as applicable directly or implemented in the member states of the EEA (as amended, and together with certain related measures, the "EU Securitization Rules").
-See "Plan of Distribution-EU and UK Risk Retention Requirements" in this prospectus for more information.
+See "Plan of Distribution- EU Securitization Rules and UK Securitization Rules" in this Offering Document for more information.